Skip to main content

 The Genetic Information Nondiscrimination Act (GINA)

-A wellness program may ask in a Health Risk Assessment, which GINA defines as genetic information.
+A wellness program may ask about family medical history in a Health Risk Assessment, which GINA defines as genetic information.
 The law strictly limits the ability of a program to offer an incentive for you to provide this information.
 It protects you from being penalized or rewarded based on the contents of a blueprint you did not create, ensuring your health journey is judged on your actions, not your predispositions.

 The Affordable Care Act (ACA)